reliablerascal/fl-legislation-etl/README.md

 # Florida Legislative Voting Database
 7/8/24

- This repo develops an existing data pipeline supporting the ongoing development of the Jacksonville Tributary's legislative voting dashboard (see [my web app development repo](https://github.com/reliablerascal/fl-legislation-app-postgres)).
+ This repo develops an existing data pipeline supporting the ongoing development of the Jacksonville Tributary's legislative voting dashboard (see dev versions of [web app](https://mockingbird.shinyapps.io/fl-leg-app-postgres/) and [repo](https://github.com/reliablerascal/fl-legislation-app-postgres)).
 The purpose of the dashboard is to highlight voting patterns of Florida legislators, which can help answer questions about:
 * actual voting records of legislators as a tangible measure of their political leanings (compared to campaign rhetoric)
 * partisan/party-line voting
 * disparities between legislators and the demographics/political leanings of the districts they represent

-My focus here is adapting [apantazi's R-scripted data pipeline](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R) into a Postgres database, integrating new sources of data, and improving its maintainability and scalability.
+This work builds on apantazi's prior work (see [web app](https://shiny.jaxtrib.org/) and [repo](https://github.com/apantazi/legislator_dashboard/tree/main)) by managing data in a Postgres database, integrating new sources of data, and improving the app's maintainability and scalability.
 I'm improving data integrity and reliability by re-shaping nested lists (from API-acquired JSONs and R scripts) into relational database format and creating curated views of processed data.
 My intent is to make it easier for web app developers and data visualization specialists to:
 * adapt existing reporting tools to different jurisdictions besides the state of Florida- for example, Jacksonville via LegiStar data
 * create new visualizations using any programming language (not just R) and connecting via Postgres/SQL or loading CSV files
 * highlight contextual data (e.g. demographics and district electoral preferences) related to legislator voting records
 * avoid the need for deduplicating or cleaning data as part of app design
 * have greater control over the presentation of data including sorting, hover text formatting, and filtering

+Some early updates to the app include addition of sorting, filtering by bill topic, and a new tab comparing legislator voting records to their district's voting preferences and demographics.

 ## Overview of the database
 <img src="./docs/etl-schematic.png" width=100%>